 Don't continue to fight a fire if:

-As you go away from the scene of the fire, close windows and doors behind you wherever you can.
+As you go away from the scene of the fire, close windows and doors behind you wherever you can as this will help reduce the fire from spreading.
 And don't use an extinguisher to put out burning gas.
 Turn off the gas supply if it's safe to do so, and call 999.

 Take care with hot oil as it can easily catch fire.
 A fire blanket is the safest way to extinguish a pan fire but you could also use a damp tea towel.
 Most modern blankets are made of woven glass and some are coated to ensure oils and fats can't penetrate.